 So with that in mind consider getting a second home internet connection dedicated to the work from home.
 Your employer may be able to reimburse for it and/or you’ll get Tax Credits from CRA.

-When using a dedicated internet connection for Work from Home the demands, in general, tend to be satisfied with lesser speeds.
+When using a dedicated internet connection for Working from Home the demands, in general, tend to be satisfied with lesser speeds.
 Following the analogy of roads and cars, this is the equivalent of a less congested, alternate road.

 To test your current internet speed may want to use GoneVoIP’s speed-tester provider-independent tool.